Posted on

 Learn more about how AI is transforming influencer marketing with our free 2024 AI report.

-There have been many memorable celebrity endorsements.
-Remember Tierry Henry in the 2000s explaining "Va Va Voom" or George Clooney fighting Jean Dujardin for Nespresso coffee pods?
+Remember Thierry Henry in the 2000s explaining "Va Va Voom" or George Clooney fighting Jean Dujardin for Nespresso coffee pods?

-Today, any trip onto social media channels reveals celebrity-focused marketing campaigns, from Lily Collins endorsing Dior to Emelia Clarke becoming brand ambassador for organic winemakers Pegasus Distillerie.
+Today, any trip onto social media channels reveals celebrity-focused influencer marketing campaigns, from Lily Collins endorsing Dior to Emelia Clarke becoming brand ambassador for organic winemakers Pegasus Distillerie.

 Let's look at how companies applied data analytics to run celebrity-endorsed ad campaigns: